-A few months ago, the MeetEdgar team challenged ourselves to improve our strategy for using Instagram for business.
+The MeetEdgar team challenged ourselves to improve our strategy for using Instagram to grow our business.
 We knew that when we released Instagram scheduling for Edgar, we would want to give our users the latest strategies and tactics that really work.
+We’ve learned a lot of Instagram lessons over the years and wanted to share them with you right here in this post!

 1. Have fun with your brand